-Prior to commencing pupillage, Max successfully completed two master’s degrees in law and has published numerous papers in tax journals concerning international VAT.
+Prior to working at the Bar, Max successfully completed two master’s degrees in law and published numerous papers in tax journals concerning international VAT.
 He continues to author and present papers at conferences and has written on topics as diverse as the European Commission’s legislative competence on VAT rates, the Gulf Cooperation Council’s implementation of a VAT, an analysis of English case law on MTIC carousel fraud, and the taxation of food and cakes.